 Walk into almost any casino and you’ll quickly notice that slot machines are the most popular gambling options on the property.
 Many major casinos offer thousands of these high-tech computerized games for players to choose from.

 This wasn’t always the case, and slots are a fairly recent phenomenon when it comes to the history of casino games.
 Some games, such as roulette and blackjack, trace their roots back centuries.
-But slot machines were created in the United States less than 200 years ago.
+However slot machines were created in the United States less than 200 years ago.

 Keep reading to learn the complete history of slot machines.